The Junior Optimist Club

 How Do Peer Helpers at SBCS Help?

-- Peer Tutors: helping students with academic and social skills learning
+- Peer Tutors help students with academic and social skills.

-- Buddies: Helping new or younger students make transitions in a new school
+- Buddies help new or younger students transition in a new school.

-- Discussion Leaders: Assisting with topics of concern to other children and adolescents
+- Discussion Leaders assist with topics of concern with other children and adolescents.

-- Special Project Assistants: Designing and coordinating services and projects of benefit to others in the community
+- Special Project Assistants design and coordinate services and projects that benefit the community.

-- Role Models: helping others learn appropriate behaviors
+- Role Models help others learn appropriate behaviors.

 National Junior Honor Society